Viibrant/NNGA/docs/nn.md

 ## 1. Introduction

 In the realm of machine learning and pattern recognition, the Iris dataset has established itself as an iconic and fundamental classification problem.
-Introduced by British statistician and biologist Ronald A. Fisher in 1936, the dataset has since provided a challenging and educational testbed for researchers and students alike.
+Introduced by British statistician and biologist Ronald A. Fisher in 1936 (Feng, 2021), the dataset has since provided a challenging and educational testbed for researchers and students alike.
 The primary objective of this report is to develop, train, validate, and test an artificial neural network capable of accurately classifying Iris plants into three distinct species: Iris Setosa, Iris Versicolour, and Iris Virginica.

 With a total of 150 instances in the dataset, each Iris plant is characterized by four continuous attributes measured in centimeters: sepal length, sepal width, petal length, and petal width.
-The complexity of this classification problem arises from the fact that while Iris Setosa is linearly separable from the other two species, Iris Versicolour and Iris Virginica are not linearly separable from one another.
+The complexity of this classification problem arises from the fact that while Iris Setosa is linearly separable from the other two species, Iris Versicolour and Iris Virginica are not linearly separable from one another (Feng, 2021).

 To address this challenge, we embark on a systematic approach that encompasses data preprocessing, neural network architecture design, training algorithm optimization, model validation, and performance evaluation.
 By creating an efficient and accurate neural network, we aim to contribute valuable insights into the Iris classification problem and pave the way for future research and exploration in this fascinating area.